-BEN MATTLIN is a contributing editor at Institutional Investor and Financial Advisor magazines, an NPR commentator, and author of Miracle Boy Grows Up: How the Disability Rights Revolution Saved My Sanity.
+He's a frequent contributor to Financial Advisor magazine and author of the memoir Miracle Boy Grows Up: How the Disability Rights Revolution Saved My Sanity.

 Mattlin has appeared on ABC's Prime Time Live, CNN, and E!
-Entertainment Network; been interviewed on NPR's "Morning Edition"; KKFI and KPFK, Los Angeles; KSLC, Salt Lake City; and CKNW, Vancouver; and been quoted in The Wall Street Journal, U.S. News & World Report, Penthouse, and USA Today.
+Entertainment Network; been interviewed on NPR; WBAI, New York; KKFI and KPFK, Los Angeles; KSLC, Salt Lake City; and CKNW, Vancouver; and been quoted in The Wall Street Journal, U.S. News & World Report, Penthouse, and USA Today.

 Born in New York City in 1962, Mattlin graduated cum laude from Harvard University in 1984.
 He lives with his wife, two daughters, a cat, and a turtle in Los Angeles.

 Financial Advisor… (2010-present)